A Guide to Teaching Kids to Sew and the Sewing Supplies You Need

 2B pencil or wax pencil

 First up, I want to debunk the myth that kids need big blunt needles to sew with.
 Big blunt needles can be great for projects like this one at Childhood101 but in general, if you want to make sewing enjoyable and easy for kids they need small sharp needles.
-At the moment I’m using Chenille 24 needles.
-They’re small and sharp but also have a very large eye which makes it easier for kids to thread.
+At the moment I’m using Chenille 24 needles which work well with the sewing thread I’m using.
+Chenille needles are small and sharp but also have a very large eye which makes it easier for kids to thread.
 Having said that, basically any sewing needle will really do but the smaller the eye the harder it will be for kids, and for you, to thread.

 I don’t actually use needle threaders in my workshops.
 I prefer to get the kids to try and thread their own needles or I help them with the threading.
-I don’t, however, think that there’s any reason to avoid using a needle threader and some teachers find them useful aids.
+I don’t, however, think that there’s any reason to avoid using a needle threader and some teachers find them useful aids…especially if you’re teaching a large group of kids!
 I know Amie Plumley at Sewing School uses the LoRan threaders in her workshops.
 Just make sure the threader you choose works with your needle and thread.

 Here again I want to stress the need to use good quality materials.
 And good quality doesn’t mean expensive.
 Just beware of those packs of cheap thread.
 They tend to break very easily and there’s nothing more frustrating than sewing a project only to find your thread keeps breaking.
 I’m lucky that Aurifil are sponsors of Sew a Softie and send me their thread to use in my workshops.
 I use their mako 28 cotton thread but any good quality thread is what you should be looking for.

 I use sewing cotton in my workshops, I like to get the kids to push the thread through the eye of the needle, bring the two ends together and tie them in a knot.
 This ensures that the thread doesn’t keep slipping off the needle.